Peter von Hagenbach

 Peter von Hagenbach (c.
-1420 – May 9, 1474), also Pierre de Hagenbach, Pietro di Hagenbach, Pierre d'Archambaud, or Pierre d'Aquenbacq, was a Burgundian knight from Alsace, German military and civil commander and convicted war criminal.
+1420 – May 9, 1474), also Pierre de Hagenbach, Pietro di Hagenbach, Pierre d'Archambaud, or Pierre d'Aquenbacq, was a Burgundian knight from Alsace, German military and civil commander, and convicted war criminal.
+In 1474, Hagenbach was tried for war crimes, specifically for rapes and murders committed by his soldiers during a military occupation of Breisach, he was summarily found guilty and executed on May 9th.
+The trial of Hagenbach was the first known trial of a war crime in history.

 Biography

-He was born into an Alsatian-Burgundian family, originally from Hagenbach and owned a castle there.
+He was born into an Alsatian-Burgundian family, originally from Hagenbach, where they owned a castle.